Reviews You Can Rely On

 Battery

 Battery life is the Achilles heel of cordless stick vacuums.
 Once we cut the cord, time is limited before the inevitable recharge occurs.
-None of the options offered a super impressive run time, and the time drastically drops when we used special features like turbo.
+None of the options offered a super impressive run time, and the time drastically dropped when we used special features like turbo.

 Measured Battery Runtime